Endeathia/Endeathia/README.md

 # 💫 About Me:
-Hi, I'm Tamer a Technical Support Engineer<br>I'm currently working on a personal DevOps Projects
+Hi, I'm Tamer a Technical Support Engineer<br>I'm currently working on a personal DevOps / Software Projects

 ## 🌐 Socials: